karelmakazi/Oracle/README.md

 # RUNE LOG

 This is app is intended to help new rune users learn the practice with a simple spread recording function coupled with a daily reflection journal.
 To use, simply fork and run npm install.
 Spreads are retained in an SQLite3 database.

+Source: The Book of Runes.
+Ralph H. Blum.
+1993

 # BEWARE